JuliaAI/MLJTuning.jl/README.md

 - `setup`: for initialization of state (compulsory)

 - `extras`: for declaring and formatting additional user-inspectable information going into the history

 - `tuning_report`: for declaring any other strategy-specific information to report to the user (optional)

-- `models!`: for generating batches of new models and updating the state (compulsory)
+- `models`: for generating batches of new models and updating the state (compulsory)

+- `update_metadata`: ;;;

 - `default_n`: to specify the total number of models to be evaluated when `n` is not specified by the user

 - `supports_heuristic`: a trait used to encode which selection heuristics are supported by the tuning strategy (only needed if you define a strategy-specific heuristic)